runema/Ntimed/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After a few seconds, your clock will be stepped if necessary.
-(In the final version, this is where the process daemonizes into the
+Then the program will get into the background you can trust
-background -- from which point you can trust your clock to be good.)
+your clock to be good.

 In the next 30-60 seconds, the PLL will eliminate any residual phase
 error and from this point in time, your computer's clock should be